 1. Timely Filing of Corporate Income Tax Returns (Form C-S/ Form C-S (Lite)/ Form C)

-Currently, about 84% of corporate taxpayers file their Corporate Income Tax Returns on time.
+About 87% of corporate taxpayers filed their Corporate Income Tax Returns for the Year of Assessment 2022 on time.
 Companies have between 11 months (for companies with financial years ending in Dec) and 22 months (for companies with financial years ending in Jan) to prepare and file their returns.
 This is a reasonable period for a company to fulfil its filing obligations.

 It is important that companies file their Corporate Income Tax Returns promptly to ensure timely finalisation of their tax and financial matters.
 Under the law, failure to file the Corporate Income Tax Return on time is an offence.
 IRAS will not hesitate to take strong deterrent measures against taxpayers who do not file their tax returns on time, in particular, errant directors who operate multiple companies.